codegirls/materials/section/tiniest blog_3.md

 ---
-title: tiniest blog_3.html
+title: A little bit of CSS
-next: tiniest blog_4.html
+next: tiniest_blog_4.html
 updated: 2014-05-27
 layout: section
 ---

-# More CSS
+# A little bit of CSS

 Coding with just HTML can get boring.
 That's why we'll need to know a thing or two about CSS.
 CSS makes everything shiny and pretty!